craigpastro/leetcode/docs/problems/693_binary_number_with_alternating_bits.md

 Easy

 Given a positive integer, check whether it has alternating bits: namely, if two adjacent bits will always have different values.

+## Solution

 ```python
 class Solution: